opencog/learn/Theory-Notes.md

 system, Atomese, to the vector embeddings of NN's.
 How to create such attachments is the magic question being wrestled with, here.

-### Intrefacing to LLM's
+### Interfacing to LLM's
-Initalial attempts to interface with LLM's can be thought of as being a for of "dynamic prompting".
+Initial attempts to interface with LLM's can be thought of as being a for of "dynamic prompting".
 I, as a human, have to constantly guide the LLM by creating prompts.
 Some of these are throw-away: I write them once, and discard them.
 Others, the more permanent ones, I stick into